hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 It's just an excercise, not a real request, so keep relaxed, if you are pressed for the time :-)

 [7:39:22](#16343699622792NWlsR:gitter.im) <GalenIvanov (Galen Ivanov)>:
 If meant that a single space remains at the head or tail of the text - yesm this is the current behavior.
-But it's not indicated in the question í ½í¸„
+But it's not indicated in the question ğŸ˜„

 [7:39:40](#16343699802794juRRU:gitter.im) <GalenIvanov (Galen Ivanov)>:
 * If you meant that a single space remains at the head or tail of the text - yesm this is the current behavior.
 But it's not indicated in the question :smile: